Ramneek82810/Calculator/README.md

 ## How It Works 🧠

--Input: Enter two numbers and choose an operator (like +, -, *, /).
+- Input: Enter two numbers and choose an operator (like +, -, *, /).

 -Computation: The calculator processes your input and computes the result.